digital-work-lab/open-source-project/06-presentations.md

 As a group, your goals are:

-1. Download the code from the pull request (fork) to your local machine
+1. Download the code from the pull request (fork) to your local machine or codespace
 2. Test whether the code works as expected
 3. Debug and improve the code (if necessary)
 4. Document your asessment in the pull request on GitHub and suggest to merge, revise, or reject the contribution